 Do you ever get inspired by someone you meet who has a distinct goal or discipline?
 Someone who makes you think, “I can get behind that!”
-Recently I was speaking with a couple and they mentioned that each new year they kickstart their year by doing not only a dietary detox but a financial detox.
+Recently I was speaking with a couple and they mentioned they kickstart each new year by not only doing a dietary detox but a financial detox as well.
 During the month of January, they do some form of food detox: usually bread, sugar, and often alcohol.
-Then for their finances detox they put a pause on everything except necessities, cutting out things like eating out, entertainment, and even TV subscriptions.
+Then for their financial detox, they put a pause on everything except necessities — cutting out things like eating out, entertainment, and even TV subscriptions.

 What a reset!
 They then add them all back, right?
 Not necessarily.
-At the end of the month, they do a little assessment to see what they felt they missed the most and what they maybe didn’t even miss at all.
-Then they begin adding things back in with the freedom from the things they never knew they wouldn’t miss.
+At the end of the month, they do an assessment to see what they felt they missed the most and what they maybe didn’t even miss at all.
+Then they begin adding things back in with freedom from the things they never knew they wouldn’t miss.

-The financial detox may not be for everyone but maybe a wellness checkup on your finances to kickstart your year is.
+A financial detox may not be for everyone, but maybe a wellness checkup on your finances to kickstart your year is.
 Let’s start by doing a checkup on what’s often the largest asset you have: that retirement plan.
-Here are five check points to get ensure your retirement plan is strong and healthy!
+Here are five check points to ensure your retirement plan is strong and healthy!

 Market growth and corrections can cause your investment allocation to drift over time.
 If you use a target date or risk allocated fund then your rebalance is done by the fund manager.
-If you select your own fund allocation it is good practice to review your allocation and consider if a rebalance back to your target allocation of equity to fixed income (e.g., 80/20, 60/40).
+If you select your own fund allocation, it is good practice to review your allocation and consider if a rebalance back to your target allocation of equity to fixed income (e.g., 80/20, 60/40) is in order.

 A lot can change in a year: earned income, spouse’s income, lifestyle costs, inheritance, tax bracket, retirement plan match, IRS contributions limits — just to name a few.
 Do you now have room to increase your deferral into your 401(k)?
-Do you need to adjust your deferral up due to the recent IRS increase to the max amount you can contribute?
-Did you recently turn fifty and are now eligible for the catch-up contribution amounts?
+Do you need to adjust your deferral up due to the recent IRS increase to the maximum amount you can contribute?
+Did you recently turn 50 and are now eligible for catch-up contributions?
 Do you need to adjust for a recent change in your employer match?

 Beneficiaries and Personal Information